laihott/AutoMeta/README.md

 to accept the file requwest for google vision
-**bugs not fully accepting uploaded files /url unklnow untested.** keyword are ouputed to side pane correctly (when using hard coded url link)
+**bugs not fully accepting uploaded files /url unklnow untested.** keyword are ouputed to side pane correctly (when using hard coded url link) url images analysed successfully xml file generated succesfully for all images xml file saved to gallery for local images no return from google vision - xml file generated tags are empty. drag and drop function not working in firefox - local images.